mantuamith/amith-meet-backend/multi-tenancy-core/Readme.txt

  2. Make sure that the Autorization token is added every authenticated requests.
     If tenant ID is not set in the JWT token, it will use the "public" schema as default.

- 3. (This is not applicable to http requests) For websocket communications only, the client must pass the JWT token to the BE server either thru request header or as first message during authentication, then in the BE server will get the tenant Id from the token using JwtHelper class to use this helper class just autowired it in your code.
+ 3. (This is not applicable to http requests no developers action needed) For websocket communications only, the client must pass the JWT token to the BE server either thru request header or as first message during authentication, then in the BE server will get the tenant Id from the token using JwtHelper class to use this helper class just autowired it in your code.

     Example: